MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/build-first-model-driven-app.md

 > - This capability  may be subject to usage limits or capacity throttling.
 > - To understand capabilities and limitations of AI-powered and Copilot features in Power Apps, see [Responsible AI FAQs for Power Apps](../common/responsible-ai-overview.md)

-If your app is in a [managed environment](/power-platform/admin/managed-environment-overview), you can use AI to help you create a description for your app.

-When you save and publish your app, on the **Publish** dialog box select, **Create descriptions using AI** if you want to replace your current description or, if you do not have a description, Copilot will generate one for you.
+When you save and publish your app, on the **Publish** dialog box select, **Create descriptions using AI** to replace your current description or, if your app doesn't have a description, Copilot generates one for you.

 You can also generate an app description by going to, **Settings** > **General**.
 Under **Description** select, **Create descriptions using AI**.

+For information that describes the AI impact of Power Apps generate app descriptions with Copilot feature, go to [FAQ for generate app descriptions with Copilot](../common/ai-app-descriptions-faq.md).

 ## Run your app on a desktop computer